osmlab/atlas/pyatlas/README.md

 Now that you have your virtual environment set up, you can install `pyatlas` with:

-    (venv) $ pip install /path/to/pyatlas/wheel
+    (venv) $ pip install pyatlas

-If you do not have a `pyatlas` wheel available, you may need to build it from source yourself.
+If pip is unable to find the `pyatlas` module, you may need to build it from source yourself.
 Check the next section for more info.

 To test that everything went smoothly, create a file `helloatlas.py` with the following code: